sunface/rust-by-practice/en/src/method.md

         p2: Point::new(3.0, 4.0),
     };

-    // Methods are called using the dot operator
+    // Methods are called using the dot operator.
     // Note that the first argument `&self` is implicitly passed, i.e.
     // `rectangle.perimeter()` === `Rectangle::perimeter(&rectangle)`
     println!("Rectangle perimeter: {}", rectangle.perimeter());